periode/thesis/oldnotes/spring_2020.md

 ## materiality

-"efficient code" depends on knowing the material that you are working with: in the 1970s, it was the compiler (kernighan, *elements of programming style*). in the 2000s, it might be just the language spec.
+"efficient code" depends on knowing the material that you are working with: in the 1970s, it was the compiler (kernighan, *elements of programming style*). in the 2000s, it might be just the language spec.[[table_of_contents#4 3 3 - language as material]]

 code as substitute-material